tschaub/suite/docs/integrationdocs/source/builtindemos.rst

 Also included is a base map containing country boundaries and major cities.

 These layers are shown by default when GeoExplorer is loaded.
-Go to :menuselection:`Start Menu --> Programs --> OpenGeo Suite --> GeoExplorer --> GeoExplorer Documentation` or select :guilabel:`GeoExplorer` from the Dashboard to view this base map.
+Go to :menuselection:`Start Menu --> Programs --> OpenGeo Suite --> GeoExplorer` or select :guilabel:`GeoExplorer` from the Dashboard to view this base map.